 What am I feeling now?
 Disgust... sadness... loneliness... emptiness... freedom...

 But Michael, isn't it all a game?
 Once the game is over, isn't it just over?
 Well, yes.
 But what is left empty will never be over.
-I'm excepting, but it will never be over.
+I have accepted it, but it will never be over.
 You see, the game we are playing goes on and on and on.
 The paths we leave will forever be enduring.
 No one can just erase them.
 They are memories burned in our minds.

 I would like for it to be over.
 For me, to never have to think of what I never did, what I did to well of, or what I wish I could have done... that would not be everlasting.
 But now, it is everlasting.